kseniyatysc/GoogleCaseStudy-BellaBeat/README.md

 - `sleep_day`
 - `weight_info` (used for exploratory analysis only)

+---
 ### Data limitations:
 - Small and inconsistent sample size

 - Not all users tracked sleep or weight consistently

-- Weight and body fat data contained many missing values and were excluded from core analysis
+- Weight and body fat data contained significant missing values

----
+- Weight-related variables were excluded from the core analysis
+-
 ## Analysis Process

 1. Data cleaning and validation
 2. Data type standardization and deduplication
 3. Feature engineering and dataset merging